nilmtk/nilm_metadata/README.md

   * appliance correlations (e.g. that the TV is usually on if the games console is on)
 * valid additional properties for each appliance
+* mapping from country codes to nominal mains voltage ranges

 The common info about appliances uses a simple but powerful inheritance mechanism to allow appliances to inherit from a other